 How to Pronounce the "L" sound: Light L vs. Dark L

-There are a few sounds in American English that are consistently tricky for most of my clients (check out my blog series on the Top 5 Problematic Sounds in American English), but one that also deserves a spot at the table is the /l/ sound.
+There are a few sounds in American English that are consistently tricky for most of my clients, but one that also deserves a spot at the table is the /l/ sound.
 I’ve found this sound to be especially tricky for my Chinese, Vietnamese, and Japanese clients.

 The Light L

 The American /l/ has two pronunciations depending on where it is in the word.
 When the /l/ is at the beginning of a word (like in love and look) or at the beginning of a syllable (like in elongate and release), it is called the light /l/.
 The IPA transcription for the light /l/ is /l/.

 Of the two pronunciations for /l/, the light /l/ may be easier to pronounce correctly because the tongue positioning is a little less complicated.
 To make this sound, place the tip of your tongue behind your front teeth or at the bumpy ridge just behind your front teeth (called the alveolar ridge).
 Alternatively, the tongue tip can also come out past your front teeth.